iot-for-all/iotc-ava-gateway/README.md

 npm run dockerpush -- -d
 ```

-You can turn on telemetry logging on both the gateway and the camera device to help when diagnosing issues:
-* TBD

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.opensource.microsoft.com](https://cla.opensource.microsoft.com).